jeraldrich/blog/docs/about_me.rst

 Charged with restless static electricity, rapid bolts of lightening arced between thoughts and flashed creative new possibilities.

-Mental gears refine fuzzy details into logical structures to be visually arranged until the best fitting solution was pictured.
+Mental gears refined fuzzy details, into logical structures to be visually arranged until the best fitting solution was pictured.

 A goat’s panicked baah brings reality back to focus.
 A sudden wind rustles dried leaves and wisps hazy conclusions away.
-The thinker let’s out a sigh, stands up, and pats the goat on the head.
+The thinker let’s out a sigh, stands up, and gently pats the goat on the head.
 Thoughts about how to make a softer wool start steaming up...

 Today, alone in a quiet dark room crouched over a glowing screen, an all knowing artificially intelligent oracle instantly answers any queried question.